 At the Organic citrus orchard, a base line of 95 m was laid in the plantation.
 A total of five transects were located along the base line.
 Along each transect at five-meter intervals, two quadrats (1 m x 1 m) were laid to either side of the transects.
 A total of 60 quadrats were laid in the plantation and used to enumerate the herbaceous flora.

 Herbaceous flora occurring in each quadrat in each plantation was identified using published flora (Akobundu and Agyakwa, 1998).
-Weeds that could not be identified were coded, pressed in wooden press and taken to the herbarium in the Department of Botany, University of Ibadan for identification.
+Weeds that could not be identified were coded, pressed in a wooden press and taken to the herbarium in the Department of Botany, University of Ibadan for identification.
 The density and frequency of the weed species were calculated following standard procedure and Relative Importance Values (RIV), Shannon-Wiener and Dominance and Jaccard’s Similarity indices were further determined.

 2.3 Data Analysis

-Relative Importance Value (RIV %) = [(Relative Density + Relative Frequency)/2] – (Awodoyin et al., 2013).
+Relative Importance Value (RIV %) = [(Relative Density + Relative Frequency)/2] (Awodoyin et al., 2013).

 Density = Number of individuals of a species/area sampled